ellawang44/Breidablik/README.md

 cd Breidablik
 ./install
 ```
-Once the installation is done, you can delete this repository.

 #### Manual
 If the above automatic installation did not work for you, then to install without using `pip`, there are 5 steps: